manishsahni786/Manish-Sahni.github.io/Leon/index.md

 /root/.config/@leon-ai/cli/log-errors.txt
 Trying to find a solution for this error.

-2. And after that runing the same command again on     terminal there is an another error shown.
+2.And after that runing the same command again on     terminal there is an another error shown.

 manny@manny-GF63-Thin-10SC:~$ leon create birth